Challenging $\bar{B}_{(s)}\to D_{(s)}^{(*)}$ Form Factors with the Heavy Quark Expansion: Acknowledgements

 \section{Acknowledgements}

+NG thanks Marco Fedele for comments on the manuscript.
 MB was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
 NG has been been partially supported by the UK Science and Technology Facilities Council (STFC) through the consolidated grants ST/T000694/1 and ST/X000664/1.
 The work of MJ is supported in part by the Italian Ministry of University and Research (MUR) under grant PRIN 2022N4W8WR.
 DvD acknowledges support by the STFC through the grants ST/V003941/1 and ST/X003167/1.